Save your seat →

 Generate the extension config

 The first step is to generate a config file in the Push admin console.
-Skip to the next step if you've already done so.
+You'll be able to select which browsers you're deploying to when you generate the config, and download a single file.

-1. In the Push admin console, go to Browsers > Enrollment options.
+1. In the Push admin console, go to Browsers > Manage.

 Push app browser enrollment options: KB 10052/3/4/5/6/8